How do I book online?

 With a Level 4 Clinical Pilates qualification from Dance Medicine Australia and a Classical Apprenticeship, I combine both traditional and evidenced-based Pilates in my rehabilitation delivery.
 I also studied a Yoga Alliance 200 hour interdisciplinary qualification in Costa Rica in 2011.

-I am also a Level 4 qualified Biodynamic Osteopath which is a nine year post-graduate training.
+I am also a Level 5 qualified Biodynamic Osteopath which is a nine year post-graduate training.
 This is in addition to my cranial osteopathy training which I did in 2008.
+I have completed my Level 3 Paediatric Biodynamic Osteopathy training.

 Do you use acupuncture as part of osteopathy?